-Over the weekend, Julie showed us a Mumbai-area house perched on a stream; the owners cross a bridge to reach the master bedroom and bath.
-We instantly fell for the minimal concrete bath that lives both indoors and out.
-Here, we've sourced the elements to recreate the look:
+Julie recently discovered a Mumbai-area house perched on a stream; the owners cross a bridge to reach the master bedroom and bath.
+We instantly fell for Architecture Brio’s minimal concrete bath that lives both indoors and out.
+Here, we’ve sourced the elements to recreate the look:

 For more, see A River Runs Through It: Brio Architects in India.

 Above: The open-air bath, where a narrow patch of open ceiling allows a beam of sunlight into the room.
 Photograph by Sebastian Zachariah.

 Above: For a weather-resistant floor surface that stays cool, consider black Kerala Slate Pavers; 24-by-24-inch square tiles that are 1 1/4 inches thick are $3.05 per square foot from Builder Direct.

 Above: The Stone Store in Hanover, Maryland offers 5-8 inch DelVal River Decorative Gravel; check with regional suppliers about purchasing similar stone locally.

 Above: For the sink, recreate the look affordably with the Kraus Ceramic Vessel Bathroom Sink with chrome pop-up drain; $129.95 at Faucet.com.

 Above: At night a ceiling light, courtesy of a simple disk with an LED, stands in for sunlight.
 A Disc Single LED Wall Or Ceiling Light is $300 from YLighting.

 Above: For the free-standing towel rack, we like the Ekoline Free Standing Wooden Towel Rail in oak; £110.40 from Homebits UK.
 In the US, try the Sabbathday Lake Shaker Towel Rack Kit; it’s made in the US of solid maple and available from Amazon for $95.